 - Several book awards, including the Fenno Award and two Robert Lane Awards

-- Stealth Democracy (2002), coauthored with John Hibbing and named an "Outstanding Academic Title" by Choice magazine
+- Stealth Democracy (2002).
+With John Hibbing.
+Named an "Outstanding Academic Title" by Choice magazine

-- Congress as Public Enemy (1995), co-authored with John Hibbing and winner of the Fenno Prize for the best book on legislative politics
+- Congress as Public Enemy (1995).
+With John Hibbing.
+Winner of the Fenno Prize for the best book on legislative politics

-- With Malice Toward Some (1995), co-authored with George Marcus, John Sullivan, and Sandra Wood and winner of the Best Book in Political Psychology award
+- With Malice Toward Some (1995).
+With George Marcus, John Sullivan, and Sandra Wood.
+Winner of the Best Book in Political Psychology award